plombix/eval-me/README.md

   .....

 [TODO]:
-  image in questions
+  - image in questions

-  csv importation of whitelisted account polymorphism on answertype (text , radios , selections etcect) machanisation of correction csf export of results
+  - csv importation of whitelisted account

+  - polymorphism on answertype (text , radios , selections etcect)

+  - mechanisation of correction

+  - csf export of results